PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 optional result, retains the broadcast mapping on every path, and leaves the unconditional broadcast shape reconciliation immediately afterward.

+The twelfth runs four shared-late sanitizers, the indexed binary adapter pair, and singleton/consecutive-Reshape triple, then reduces all nine mutation mappings plus prune-only tensor-count change to one boolean.
+The lowerer keeps the conditional reconciliation record itself, preserving its direct owner call and invoked-phase-only store semantics.

 These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty unconsumed locals and two lowerer scope locals.
+They also replace nine consumed shared-late evidence locals and one tensor-count snapshot with one explicit boolean decision.
-Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.
+Focused runtime tests verify shared scope identity, exact argument policy, ordered results, every positive-evidence path, and prune-only cleanup.

 ### Shared pre-Concat NHWC composite owner